Barbany/ML-Project1/README.md

 ## Getting started
 #### Data
 The raw data can be downloaded form the webpage of the Kaggle challenge: https://www.kaggle.com/c/epfml18-higgs.
-The default directory to locate the uncompressed `csv` files is `data/`, which is an empty folder by now.
+The default directory to locate the uncompressed .csv files is `data/`, which is an empty folder by now.
 Nevertheless, you can change this location by modifying the default parameters located in the file `src/utils/argument_parser.py` and use your own path.

 The processed data as well as a log of all prints will be located in a folder named `results/experiment_name/`, where the `experiment_name` keyword will be substituted by a string that indicates the parameters of the experiment that affect data processing.
 This means that the original files downloaded from Kaggle must remain unchanged.